mapbox/mapbox-gl-redux/README.md

 - `eventData`: The Mapbox GL JS map event data.
 - `type`: The action type.

+If you add a new map action creator or type, please also update the relevant tests and this README.

 ### `MapActionCreators`

 These action creators correspond directly with Mapbox GL JS methods: